Crowdfunding Status: Completed

 Skybox.
-As of now the whole 3D scene uses a single background color.
+As of now the whole 3D scene uses a single background colour.
 Skybox support will allow the scene to be rendered using sky images, making the scene look more realistic by using a blue sky with clouds or a romantic sunset!

 Image courtesy of Learn OpenGL

 Map themes for terrain.
 The texture used for the terrain in 3D view is made from a styled 2D render of map layers, so it has the same styling as the ordinary 2D map canvas.
 Sometimes it is useful to use a different map style for the 3D terrain - for example we may want to avoid rendering trees as green circles on the terrain if they have a 3D renderer assigned.
 Using QGIS' map themes functionality, users can define multiple map styles and switch between them for 2D map views.
 By allowing a choice of map themes for terrain in 3D view it will then be easy to have dedicated map themes for 3D views and to switch between them at any time.